Botox London, Hertfordshire & Essex

 How long does it last?

-Botox normally lasts 3-6 months but results will vary from person to person.
+Botox normally lasts 3-5 months but results will vary from person to person.
+If you exercise, the blood is pumping through the muscles more so therefore the toxin is broken down faster.

 Are there any side effects?